TomWagg/coding-with-em/docs/pages/learning/hello.rst

 From the terminal window in VS Code, make sure you're in the `learning_to_code` directory.
 If you're not sure, you can type `pwd` to print the current directory path.

-Then, navigate to the `scripts` folder by typing:
+Then, navigate to the `problems` folder by typing:

 .. code-block:: bash

-    cd scripts
+    cd problems

 Now, to run the `hello.py` program, type the following command: